jcentrone/your-next-web-adventure/README.md

 - shadcn-ui
 - Tailwind CSS

-## Managing Cover Pages
+## Cover Templates

-The app supports fully customizable cover pages for reports.

-### Creating a cover page

-1. From the header, open **Cover Page Manager** or visit `/cover-page-manager`.
-2. Click **New Cover Page**.
-3. Enter a name and choose a **Template** (Default or Modern).
-4. Pick a color, add optional text and an image URL.
-5. Select the report types this cover page should apply to.
-6. Save to create the cover page.

-### Editing and assigning

-* On the Cover Page Manager page, click **Edit** next to any cover page to change its template, color palette, text, image, or assigned report types.
-* Use the **Report Type Assignments** section to set the default cover page for **Home Inspection** or **Wind Mitigation** reports.
-* When creating a new report, you can also choose a cover page from the **Cover Page** dropdown.

-### Generating PDFs with a cover page

-After a cover page is assigned, generate a report PDF from the report preview.
-The selected cover page will appear at the beginning of the PDF.

-### Cover image merge field
+Reports now support five predefined cover templates.
+Each template is a React component in `src/components/report-covers/` and accepts props for the report title, subtitle, optional image, and company name.

+### Adding or modifying templates

+1. Create a new component in `src/components/report-covers/` that implements the `CoverTemplateProps` interface.
+2. Register the template by adding it to `COVER_TEMPLATES` in `src/constants/coverTemplates.ts`.
+3. Use the cover template selector in the report preview to choose which template is applied to a report.

-Reports now support a dedicated cover image.
+Reports support a dedicated cover image.
 Upload an image in the report editor and it will be stored on the report as `coverImage`.
-In the cover page editor, drag the **Cover Image** field into the canvas to place a resizable placeholder.
-During preview and PDF generation this placeholder is replaced with the report's cover image.
+During preview and PDF generation this image is provided to the selected cover template.

 ## Image Proxy